Maxthegreat99/MTGs-Alternate-Scorpion/README.md

 - download the .zip
 - drag the .zip to your game's folder, the one with the .exe (accessible via steam's browse local files option)
 - extract the file
+- make sure to move the file's asset folder to the same directory where your game's asset folder is located
 - overwrite any files it asks to overwrite
 - enjoy scorpions who learnt to make usage of their dart's venom